[Update] Amazon CloudFront now supports WebSocket for VPC origins

 < {"type":"welcome","id":"a83b55ae-92ba-4b01-8c0e-b4079569f24a","clientCount":4}

-Without any issues, the posted strings were reflected in real time across each client.
+Without any issues, the posted strings were reflected in real time to each client.

-Also, after the connection timeout set on the ALB elapsed since the last message was posted, the connection was disconnected.
+Also, after the connection timeout set on the ALB elapsed following the last message posted, the connection was disconnected.

-Some of the logs output by the application running on ECS Fargate for the series of operations are as follows.
+Some of the logs output by the application running on ECS Fargate for the series of processes are as follows.

 {